 - There is this myth that fruits (especially apples) need to be cut right before consumption or they go bad.
 This apple puzzle cutting trick proves that entirely wrong!

 - Even when away from your kids you can let them know you are thinking about them by leaving notes in their lunch.
-These free printable sticky notes are perfect for this tasty occasion!
+Printable sticky notes are perfect for this tasty occasion!

 - Food is always more fun when it’s cut into little shapes!
 Remove crust from bread and even skin from fruit with these shape cutters.